Research trials

-People with Mild Cognitive Impairment
+For people living with Mild Cognitive Impairment

 COGNIKET-MCI is a placebo-controlled trial investigating whether ketones and B vitamins help cognitive function for people with Mild Cognitive Impairment.